Albany

 Albany is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Albany's dwelling structure, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 92.1% houses and 8.0% other dwellings.
+Albany's dwelling structures, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro WA had 92.1% houses and 8.0% other dwellings.
 Home ownership in Albany was at 39.0%, with mortgaged dwellings at 26.6% and rented ones at 34.4%.
-The median monthly mortgage repayment was $1,439, lower than Non-Metro WA's average of $1,490.
+The median monthly mortgage repayment in Albany was $1,439, below Non-Metro WA's average of $1,490.
 The median weekly rent in Albany was $300, compared to Non-Metro WA's $280.
-Nationally, Albany's mortgage repayments were significantly lower at $1,439 against the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Albany's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing